Become a Permanent Resident Through Your U.S. Citizen Child

 Immigration Prospects for Adoptive or Step-Parents of U.S. Citizen

-If the U.S. citizen child wishes to sponsor an adopted or step-parent, both are possible.
-However, the adoption must have been finalized before the child turned 16, and the parents and child must have lived in the same household for at least two years.
+If the U.S. citizen child wishes to sponsor an adopted or step-parent for U.S. residence, both are possible.
+However, the adoption must have been finalized before the child turned 16, and the parents and child must have lived in the same household for at least 2 years.

 NEED IMMIGRATION HELP ?